About Breast augmentation

 Will my breasts move naturally after breast augmentation surgery?

 It depends on the type of implant, how your body holds it, the existence (ifany) of capsular contraction, and other such factors.

 After I've healed, can I suntan?

 Of course.
-Visiting a sun tanning salon or sunbathing will not hurt the breastimplant, but the implant may become warm while tanning and cool down more slowly.
-Sun tanning may adversely affect the scar.
-Sun tanning in any way within the first year or so may darken the scar permanently.
+Visiting a sun tanning salon or sunbathing will not hurt the breast implant, but the implant might become a bit warm while tanning, and cool down more slowly.
+However, we generally recommend that the incision site is shielded from direct sun-light during the first year after surgery, as tanning in this area might permanently darken the scar.

 When can I start flying or scuba diving again after the breast augmentation surgery?

 Changes in pressure may cause breast implant shells to slightly expand or contract, causing minimum amounts of air bubbles.
 A gurgling feeling or sound may result, but implants should return to normal within 24-48 hours.

 Is there a relationship between the occurrence of breast cancer and breast implants?

 Extensive research and studies have proven that this is not a concern .